MateenCode/classNotes/work/unit_4/w19d3/instructor_notes/readme.md

 ![](https://ga-instruction.s3.amazonaws.com/assets/tech/computer-science/big-o/english/10-Input-Size-Run-Time-Graph.png)

-#### Aside
-    Recusrive?

 ### Logarithmic Complexity `O(log(n))`

 Imagine we are calling out to our favorite voice assistant to play a song for us.
 There are millions of songs out there.
-Let's say we're looking for `I Can't Get No Satisfaction`
+Let's say we're looking for `Good Vibrations - Marky Mark`

 How is our assistant finding our song?